 Will Fixing My 404 Errors Improve my SEO?

-Yes, absolutely!
-Fixing 404 errors is can increase your overall SEO!
+Yes, fixing 404 errors is can help to increase your SEO.

 Having working links is good for both your customers and search engines.